The 5,000 Fingers of Dr. T.: Reception

-At the Hollywood premiere, patrons walked out after 15 minutes, and box-office receipts were disappointing.
+At the Hollywood premiere, the first patrons began to trickle out after 15 minutes.
+After an hour it had become a tsunami.
+The leading man Hans Conried was quoted as saying by biographer Suzanne Gargiulo, "At the end there was only one boy left and he was waiting for his mother to pick him up".
 At the time it was released, the film received negative reviews from critics.
 Bosley Crowther called the film "strange and confused" and said: